Certification Program FAQ's

 Each year in the fall, the Judicial College will announce the dates for an eight‐week window during which magistrates may file their online requests for certification.
 This request must be accompanied by written documentation from the AOC Learning Management Center verifying completion of the required training events.
 After the end of this period, the Judicial College will publish a list of the newly certified magistrates.
 Each magistrate will receive a certificate attesting to that magistrate’s successful completion of an advanced course of study in either (or both!) civil or criminal law.

-One One-Day Criminal Law Seminar (formerly Regional One-Day Seminars for Magistrates: Criminal Law) or six hours of criminal law sessions at the Magistrates' Fall and/or Spring Conferences.
+One One-Day Criminal Law Seminar (previously titled Regional One-Day Seminars for Magistrates: Criminal Law) or six hours of criminal law sessions at the Magistrates' Fall and/or Spring Conferences.

-NOTE: Students will receive credit for successful completion of the required courses regardless of whether the course was offered remotely or in‐person.
-Credit toward certification is not available, however, for viewing of recordings of online training after the date that they were offered live.
+NOTE: Credit toward certification is not available for viewing of recordings of online training after the date that they were offered live.
+Credit towards certification is also not available for criminal law sessions offered during Basic School for Magistrates.

-Special Topic Seminar in Small Claims (formerly Introduction to Small Claims II, Landlord-Tenant Law, or Advanced Small Claims)
+Special Topic Seminar in Small Claims (previously titled Introduction to Small Claims II, Landlord-Tenant Law, or Advanced Small Claims)

-One One-Day Civil Law Seminar (formerly Regional One-Day Seminars for Magistrates: Small Claims) or six hours of small claims, involuntary committement, or domestic violence protective order sessions at the Magistrates' Fall and/or Spring Conferences
+One One-Day Civil Law Seminar (previously titled Regional One-Day Seminars for Magistrates: Small Claims) or six hours of small claims, involuntary committement, or domestic violence protective order sessions at the Magistrates' Fall and/or Spring Conferences

 Either Involuntary Commitment for Magistrates or Domestic Violence for Magistrates

-NOTE: Students will receive credit for successful completion of the required courses regardless of whether the course was offered remotely or in‐person.
-Credit toward certification is not available, however, for viewing of recordings of online training after the date that they were offered live.
+NOTE: Credit toward certification is not available for viewing of recordings of online training after the date that they were offered live.
+Credit towards certification is also not available for civil law sessions offered during Basic School for Magistrates.

 Some courses offered by the School of Government have had different names over the years.
 Please use this chart to help you identify courses for requirements where course names might have changed.